7 Powerful Supplements That Will Boost Your Immune System

 Dosage: 500 milligrams of turmeric per day

-This potent root in the ginger family is well worth incorporating into your anti-cold-and-flu routine.
+This potent root in the ginger family is well worth incorporating into your immune system supplements routine.
 "Turmeric has anti-inflammatory properties to help reduce all-over body inflammation, antibacterial and antiviral properties which help fight off colds and flu and it helps improve the immune system," says functional and integrative medicine physician Yeral Patel, MD.

 RELATED: Your guide to the anti-inflammatory diet that heals your gut, slows the signs of aging, and helps you lose weight.